rougemeilland/SevenZip.Compression.Wrapper.NET/docs/AboutContentProperties_en.md

 if (contentPropertyLength != LzmaDecoder.CONTENT_PROPERTY_SIZE) // Check the length of content property
     throw new Exception("Illegal LZMA format");
 Span<Byte> contentProperty = new Span<Byte>(headerData, 4, LzmaDecoder.CONTENT_PROPERTY_SIZE); // Get the content property part.
-using (LzmaDecoder decoder = LzmaDecoder.Create(new LzmaDecoderProperties { FinishMode = true }, contentProperty)) // Create a decoder with content property
+using (LzmaDecoder decoder = LzmaDecoder.CreateDecoder(new LzmaDecoderProperties { FinishMode = true }, contentProperty)) // Create a decoder with content property
 {
     decoder.Code(inStream, outStream, null, null, null); // Decode the body of the data }